superfly/fly-pr-review-apps/README.md

-# GitHub Staging Apps on Fly
+# PR Review ApPs on Fly.io

-This GitHub action wraps the flyctl CLI tool to automatically deploy pull requests to [fly.io](http://fly.io) as "staging apps" - temporary app environments for testing branch changes.
+This GitHub action wraps the Fly.io CLI to automatically deploy pull requests to [fly.io](http://fly.io) for review.
+These are useful for testing changes on a branch without having to setup explicit staging environments.

 This action will create, deploy, and destroy Fly apps.
 Just set an Action Secret for `FLY_API_TOKEN`.